-An exception to the requirement that LDSS cooperate with DCSE to pursue child support on behalf of a foster care child.
+An exception to the requirement that Local Department of Social Services (LDSS) cooperate with Division of Child Support Enforcement (DCSE) to pursue child support on behalf of a foster care child.

 Income

 The funds earned by members of the assistance unit from wages, salaries, commissions, or profit through self-employment or unearned income received for which no service is performed such as child support, disability/retirement payments, Social Security, or Veterans' benefits.